robenkleene/development-references/iterm.md

 ## Sync

-- iTerm supports storing settings in Dropbox, but it doesn't actually support syncing.
+- iTerm supports storing settings in a synced folder (e.g., Dropbox), but it doesn't actually support syncing.
 The only solution is to quit iTerm, then overwrite the settings file with the correct settings, then re-open iTerm.

 ## Minimal Menu Bar